Mph128/trading/docs/leverage_testing.md

 # Ideas

+## MACD Strategy to Reduce Volatility

+MACD can be used to filter out trades during choppy or ranging market conditions, focusing only on trades that align with the prevailing trend.
+By avoiding trades in volatile sideways markets, this approach can potentially reduce the overall volatility of returns.
+Maybe combine MACD with other indicators or filters that aim to reduce volatility or smooth price movements.
+For example, using MACD in conjunction with a moving average crossover strategy can provide additional confirmation signals and potentially reduce false signals, thereby decreasing overall volatility.
+This could increase the saftey of using leverage

+## Dollar cost Averaging

+Leveraged positions are inherently more sensitive to market volatility.
+Dollar-cost averaging can help mitigate the impact of short-term market fluctuations by spreading out the investment over time, potentially reducing the volatility associated with the leveraged position.

+DCA can be used as a risk management tool when employing leverage.
+By investing a fixed amount of money at regular intervals, investors may mitigate the risk associated with timing the market or making a large, lump-sum leveraged investment at an inopportune time.

+## Fees

+Obviously leveraged ETFs come at a cost.
+Due to fees, and potential tracking errors, LETFs may achieve a return slightly lower than expected.
+When simulating returns it is important to take this into account.

+---
+# Implemented

 ## Calculate risk

 It would be good to calculate and provide **Max Drawdown, Sharpe Ratio, Sortino Ratio, CAGR, STDEV**